Vagarshak Ter-Vaganyan

-Ter-Vaganyan was one of sixteen Soviet intellectuals who stood as defendants during the Moscow Show Trials.
+Ter-Vaganyan was one of sixteen Old Bolsheviks and others who stood as defendants during the Moscow Show Trials.
 He was accused of being part of the Trotskyite-Zinovievite centre which allegedly prepared terrorist acts against Stalin, Klim Voroshilov, Andrei Zhdanov, Lazar Kaganovich, Sergo Ordzhonikidze, Stanislav Kosior, and Pavel Postyshev.
 Under pressure, Ter-Vaganyan admitted his "guilt."
 He was shot and his personal property was confiscated by the Soviet Union.
+He was posthumously rehabilitated in 1988, under Mikhail Gorbachev.